LisaPMunich/Slack_Event_App/README.md

 ## Description and Objective

 I developed this Slack Event App as part of my Full-Stack Web Development Course at CareerFoundry.
 This project was primarily an exercise in customizing an existing app boilerplate and connecting it to the app.
+The purpose of the slack app is to facilitate organizing a company's internal events or parties.
+Once customized the slack app will listen for an event — in this case, new team members joining a specific channel (WELCOME_CHANNEL) created for the company party.
+Then it will respond to that event with an interactive message that presents them with a form to fill out.
+The contents of that form will then be posted to a separate channel administered by the internal events team (POST_TO_CHANNEL).

 ### What technology used and why?